jlindbloom/SMU-COVID-19/README.md

 Some plots of SMU's published COVID-19 case data.
 Last updated 08/30/2020.
+Solid black line indicates the first day of classes (August 24th), solid red line indicates the day these plots were last updated.